 - Cardiothoracic / Thoracic Surgery

-Dr. Setty is triple-board-certified in surgery, thoracic surgery, & congenital heart surgery.
+Dr. Setty is triple-board-certified in surgery, cardiothoracic surgery, & congenital heart surgery.
 Dr. Setty completed his medical education at Medical College of Ohio where he graduated with honors (AOA), and then did his general surgery residency at the renowned Oregon Health Sciences University, one of the largest general surgery training programs in the country.
 He then completed his cardiothoracic surgery training at the University of Minnesota/Lillehei Heart Institute, the birthplace of cardiac surgery, completing his cardiothoracic surgery training.
 He performed his congenital heart surgery fellowship at the esteemed Royal Childrens Hospital in Melbourne, Australia and spent a year at Green Lane Hospital in New Zealand as a pediatric and adult cardiac surgery fellow.

 He has experience in all aspects of pediatric and adult congenital cardiac surgery including neonatal and transplant surgery.
 He is currently involved in basic and clinical cardiac research projects.

 Dr. Setty is a member of the medical school honor society, Alpha Omega Alpha.
 Among his many accomplishments, Dr. Setty has numerous peer-reviewed publications and book chapters to his credit, including a recently published article in collaboration with UCLA on Circulatory Support Devices in Advances in Heart Failure.
 He is on the advisory board of a congenital heart journal and has been invited to review manuscripts for many other journals.
 In addition, he has made over forty research presentations or lectures on pediatric and adult cardiac issues and treatment.